cecilia-chen1999/learn-github-2020/readme.md

 - Open the repository in your text editor (VsCode) and create a new text file with your name (e.g: ryanbircham.txt).

-* Add one line to the text file.
+* Add one line to the text file about your favourite studying snack.

   ![New File](./images/NewFile.png "New File")